JoshSinyor/JoshSinyor.github.io/_posts/2021-08-23-mapping-keyboards-to-osx-part-three.md

 ### Reassigning Keys 4: Browser Shortcuts

-There are some situations where you'll only want reassignment to apply when you're using certain applications.
-Windows users will find Commonly desired modifications of this type will be addressed in [Part 4]({% post_url 2021-10-01-mapping-keyboards-to-osx-part-four %}) of this series.
+There are situations where rather than applying reassignments by exclusion (that is, *unless* you're using a particular application), you'll want reassignment to apply by inclusion (that is, when you *are* using a particular application).
+A good example of this can be found in browser-specific shortcuts, where you'll want to apply reassignments to a handful of included applications, rather than to all applications and then having to exclude all applications that aren't browsers.
+A demonstration of reassignments of this type will be addressed in Part 4 of this series.